giampaolo/psutil/docs/api.rst

   See also `battery.py`_  and `sensors.py`_ for an example application.

-  Availability: Linux, Windows, macOS, FreeBSD
+  .. availability:: Linux, Windows, macOS, FreeBSD

   .. versionadded:: 5.1.0